 For example, one of the more bizarre cases was The Dancing Plague of 1518 which occurred in Strasbourg, France.
 Hundreds of frenzied people spontaneously started dancing in the streets, leading to several deaths due to heart failure, strokes or exhaustion.
 Another documented case was The Tanganyika Laughter Epidemic of 1962 in which the villagers in several neighbouring communities in Africa engaged in unstoppable laughter for months, after a group of students at a boarding school in Kakasha triggered the giggling.
 The villagers simply could not stop laughing, and some experienced pain, fainting, skin rashes, bouts of crying and respiratory problems.

 All of us have experienced gut feelings, forebodings or intuitive hunches about future events that later turned out to be true.
-There is compelling evidence that the body’s perceptual apparatus may be continuously scanning the future and that our bodies receive and process information related intuitive perception.
+There is compelling evidence that the body’s perceptual apparatus may be continuously scanning the future, and that our bodies receive and process information related to intuitive perception.
 Experiments have demonstrated, for example, that the body can in fact respond to an emotionally arousing stimulus seconds before it is actually experienced.

 Several studies have been done to measure whether the human nervous system is able to correctly anticipate future events.
 Some studies focused primarily on electrodermal activity (EDA), while others explored different physiological measurements, including functional magnetic resonance imaging (MRI) and heart rate variability.
 All of them reported consistent results and demonstrated a small, yet statistically significant form of precognition or presentiment in the human nervous system.